1000xsh/logstreamer/README.md

 # logstreamer
-stream your log file in real time
+stream your log file in real time. its still in beta

 # setup
 ```